 Mazel Tov is for people who like the ruin bar concept in theory, but prefer things more upscale.
 This Middle Eastern restaurant in Budapest's buzzing Jewish Quarter does have a disintegrating facade like other ruin bars, but the inside is a different story.
 Cheap drinks have been upgraded to fancy cocktails, ham & cheese sandwiches to a range of trendy Middle Eastern mezze plates, self-service to hostesses, and cheap furniture to a thoughtfully designed industrial-chic interior with sleek wood paneling. .

-Kőleves is wildly popular, kosher-style restaurant in the center of Budapest’s old Jewish Quarter, today’s party district.
-Until 2002, the building, which was built in 1851, was home to a kosher meat processing facility and butcher shop.
-So it’s fitting that Kőleves restaurant honors the building’s past with several Hungarian-Jewish dishes like matzo ball soup and cholent, and uses leftover items to adorn the space.
-For example, watchful customers will notice a well-worn, leather-bound ledger book and a Talmud displayed as design pieces..
+Kőleves is a wildly popular restaurant in the center of Budapest’s old Jewish Quarter, today’s party district.
+The building, which was built in 1851, used to be home to a kosher meat processing facility and butcher shop, so it’s fitting that Kőleves restaurant honors the building’s past with several Hungarian-Jewish dishes like matzo ball soup and cholent.
+They also use leftover items from the kosher meat plant to adorn the interior.
+For example, a well-worn, leather-bound ledger book and a Talmud are displayed as design pieces..

 Known to every Budapest resident young and old, Gerbeaud is a legendary café and pastry shop in Budapest's downtown.
 Swiss patissier, Emil Gerbeaud, took over the business in 1884 and turned it into the leading confectionery of the city with a line of inventive sweets.
 They included the konyakmeggy, a brandied sour cherry enclosed by a chocolate shell, and the “macskanyelv”, a milk chocolate shaped like a cat’s tongue (both of them are still produced).
 Café Gerbeaud also makes a dizzying array of classic Hungarian (or Austro-Hungarian) pastries, such as Dobos and Esterházy torte, krémes, and the namesake Gerbeaud cake.